aditya-chichani/aditya-chichani.github.io/index.md

 ## Overview

-With the advent of multimodal LLMs like GPT-4o and Gemini, the potential for multimodal search and recommendations has significantly increased.While traditional search engines often augment user queries with session and geographical data, they primarily rely on textual queries.
+With the advent of multimodal LLMs like GPT-4o and Gemini, the potential for multimodal search and recommendations has significantly increased.
+While traditional search engines often augment user queries with session and geographical data, they primarily rely on textual queries.
 In contrast, multimodal systems offer next-gen customer experience by creating a shared embedding space for text, images, audio, etc. These advancements enable more accurate, personalized recommendations, enhancing user satisfaction and engagement.

 MMSR will be a **full day** workshop that will explore the latest advancements, challenges, and applications of multimodal search and recommendations.